Sydenham Bruce Trail Club

 Preserving a ribbon of wilderness, for everyone, forever.

-See the Badges page for more details.
+See the Events page for more details.

 About the Sydenham Club